svrnhdl/tails-cold-storage/tails-amnesia.md

 We now have the following objects to secure:
 1. Clear-text copy of our `mnemmonic seed phrase`
-2. `USB-stick` with a passphrase-encrypted file (containing our mnemmonic seed phrase)
+2. A `storage device` with a passphrase-encrypted file (containing our mnemmonic seed phrase)
-3. A `passphrase` to decrypt our backup on the USB-stick
+3. A `passphrase` to decrypt the passphrase-encrypted file on the USB-stick

+* Securely store the `mnemmonic seed phrase` in a safe place.
+Consider storing this inside a tamper-evident bag and using a vault or bank-deposit box.
+* Keep your `storage device` safe.
+This can be a USB-stick or an SD-card.
+* Keep your `passphrase` safe and store it AWAY FROM the `storage device`.
+You may want to keep a copy of your passphrase inside a password manager and in clear-text.

+Keep in mind that an attacker can access your coins if he/she:
+* has access to your `mnemmonic seed phrase` (in clear-text)
+* has access to both your `storage device` (containing your passphrase-encrypted file) AND your `passphrase`.

+Congratulation!
+You've successfully created an offline wallet to store your bitcoins.